 Accordingly, I was pleased to stumble across an article by Tuval-Mashiach et al. (2013) that used a qualitative approach to explore the experiences of mothers with eating disorders.
 The authors suggest that their study helps to fill a gap in the literature surrounding how mothers experience the intersections between their motherhood roles, their …

 Good health is more than just the absence of illness; it is more than just the absence of dysfunction.
 Good health — that is, mental, social, and physical health — requires the presence of wellness, or the ability to function well.

 In this respect, with regard to eating disorders, most research has focused on assessing (health-related) quality of life and subjective well-being of eating disorder patients, often focusing on things like body satisfaction, self-esteem, and positive and negative emotions.
 There is, however, another way to think about well-being.
-A model (and assessment scale) developed by Carolyn Ruff, called psychological well-being (also here, and link to original paper here), aims to assess specific dimensions of functioning that contribute to or make-up well-being.
+A model (and assessment scale) developed by Carolyn Ruff, called psychological well-being (also here), aims to assess specific dimensions of functioning that contribute to or make-up well-being.
 There are six such dimensions.